 Diet control and exercise will also help.
-If your acne doesn’t settle down through this treatment, it is imperative to do a hormonal check for imbalance (if you’re a woman), especially if the acne is associated with irregular menses, facial hair, or obesity.
+If your condition doesn’t settle down through this treatment, it is imperative to do a hormonal check for imbalance (if you’re a woman), especially if it is associated with irregular menses, facial hair, or obesity.

-Medical treatment options for acne can be either topical (e.g. creams, lotions), or oral (tablets).
+Medical treatment options can be either topical (e.g. creams, lotions), or oral (tablets).
 Depending on the grade / severity of the acne, one or more treatment options can be combined:

 - Mild acne with only clogging, blackheads, and whiteheads will need topical treatment like bacteriostatic and anti-comedogenic agents like Benzoyl peroxide, salicylic acid and topical retinoids

-- Moderate acne can be treated with topical antibiotics like clindamycin, dapsone and Benzoyl peroxide
+- Moderate conditions can be treated with topical antibiotics like clindamycin, dapsone and Benzoyl peroxide

-- Moderate to severe acne will often need additional oral antibiotics such as azithromycin, doxycycline and minocycline
+- Moderate to severe cases will often need additional oral antibiotics such as azithromycin, doxycycline and minocycline

-It’s important to note that you should never self-medicate – only take medical treatment for your acne that has been prescribed by a dermatologist.
+It’s important to note that you should never self-medicate – only take medical treatment for your skin or hair conditions that has been prescribed by a dermatologist.